-Five M Ionths Before Park Day Appoint a Park Day Coordinator to oversee your event Decide what projects your Park Day will involve Three/ /Four Months Before Park Day Register your site Two M Nonths Before Park Day Confirm your water bottle order Open up registration for volunteers & start recruiting Four to o Six Weeks Before Park Day Get local businesses involved and ask for material donations 1 1 Promote your event on social media Reach out to local organizations to recruit their members as volunteers The W eek Before Park Day Assign staff and helpers to specific responsibilities, and let them know what they'll need to do Acquire any materials that volunteers may not bring, such as trash bags Buy any food and beverages that were not donated, such as water and snacks Print sign-in sheets and waivers Clearly mark your parking and meeting locations If possible, reach out to volunteers to confirm meeting time and location Watch the weather report, and put your rain plan into action, if needed The Da ov of Vour Event ay of Your Event Set up tables for water bottles, registration, and food and beverage stations.
-Put water bottles, Ш drinks, and food or snacks out for volunteers to take Make sure your staff and helpers are in their place and ready to go Perform a safety briefing, and assign someone to watch for unsafe actions or overworked volunteers Take plenty of photos & videos, including a group photo After F Park Day Post your photos to social media and send them to the Trust for us to share as well!
-Donate leftover water bottles, or use them for a later event Send the Trust your waivers and sign-in sheets via mail or a scan Fill out the site survey, which will be sent by the Trust after your event Enjoy your newly cleaned up site!
+Two o r More Months Before Park Day Appoint a Park Day Coordinator to oversee your event Decide what projects your Park Day will involve Register your site I wo N Nonths Before Park Day Confirm your backpack order Open registration for volunteers & start recruiting Fourt o Six Weeks Before Park Day Get local businesses involved and ask for material donations Reach out to local newspapers and television & radio outlets Reach out to local organizations to recruit their members as volunteers The W eek Before Park Day Assign staff and helpers to specific responsibilities, and let them know what they'll need to do Acquire any materials that volunteers may not bring, such as trash bags Print sign-in sheets and waivers Clearly mark your parking and meeting locations If possible, reach out to volunteers to confirm meeting time and location Watch the weather report, and put your rain plan into action, if needed The Da ay of Your Event Set up tables for backpacks, registration, and food and beverage stations.
+Put backpacks, drinks, and food or snacks out for volunteers to take Make sure your staff and helpers are in their place and ready to go Perform a safety briefing, and assign someone to watch for unsafe actions or overworked volunteers Take plenty of photos & videos, including a group photo After I Park Day Post your photos to social media and send them to the Trust for us to share as well!
+Donate leftover backpacks, or use them for a later event Send the Trust your waivers and sign-in sheets via mail or a scan Fill out the site survey, which will be sent by the Trust after your event Enjoy your newly cleaned up site!